Keuka College logo

 1919

-Arthur H. Norton chosen as President to lead the college's reopening efforts.
+Arthur H. Norton chosen as President, initiating efforts to reopen the college.

 1921